andrii1890/erigon/README.md

     now you can simply find logs: erigon_log

 ***HTTP*** request will be available on: ***http://<YOUR_IP>:8545***

+## Don't forget to install ufw, and protect your endpoint

 ***WS*** request will be available on: ***ws://<YOUR_IP>:8546***